 Fortress towers are tall.
 (See: Simile)

 I am in his eyes as one

 Here eyes are a metonym for judgment or value.
-AT: "I am in his judgment as one" or "he thinks of me as one" (See: Metonymy)
+Alternate translation: "I am in his judgment as one" or "he thinks of me as one" (See: Metonymy)